hamza-kadiri/gojap/README.md

 #### Socket messages and payload

 ##### Emperor to table members
-Message sended by the emperor to the table members (through the server)
+Message sent by the emperor to the table members (through the server)
 ###### START_COMMAND
 Payload :
 ```json